Pennant Games Documentation

 Every possession follows this sequence:

-2. Turnover check — probability based on offensive awareness vs defensive lockdown, coaching intensity, shot clock pressure, and fatigue.
+3. Turnover check — probability based on offensive awareness and passing IQ (PIQ) vs defensive lockdown, coaching intensity, shot clock pressure, and fatigue.
+High PIQ reduces turnovers.
 If a steal, the matchup defender (the player guarding the ball handler) is 3x more likely to get credit.

-3. Shot selection — the shooter is chosen by usage tendency, modified by coaching ball movement.
+4. Shot selection — the shooter is chosen by usage tendency, modified by coaching ball movement and off-ball movement (OBALL).
+High OBALL players get more catch-and-shoot opportunities when ball movement is high.
+Post game (POST) shifts shot selection toward interior.
 Shot type (3PT, MID, INT) is selected based on coaching tendencies and the shooter's attribute affinities.

 Fatigue System